robinoldman/virtualclass-api/README.md

 # Virtual class

-Virtual clas is a site that allows primary school classes to run a virtual classroom by posting lessons and assignments.
+Virtual class is a site that allows primary school classes to run a virtual classroom by posting lessons and assignments.
+I allows teachers to post assignments and lessons to a class.
+I also allows users to post their own posts under the 'post' section to others in their class commmunity.

 ## Table of Contents